 As for surviving in very little oxygen, mammalian cells do the same thing.
 It is not an atavistic property.
 When oxygen tension is low, they revert to glycolysis, which doesn’t require oxygen.
 The disadvantage is that glycolysis produces much less energy per molecule of glucose than oxidative metabolism does.
 It is true that many tumor cell types do “prefer” glycolysis over aerobic metabolism.
 It’s something that Otto Warburg observed back in the late 1920s, and it’s the reason that PET scans work.
 PET scans use radiolabeled glucose Tumor cells, because of their dependence on glycolysis, use a lot of glucose, which means that areas with tumor cells “light up” on PET, allowing the detection of tiny tumor deposits.
 I’ve discussed the Warburg effect on multiple occasions.
 Again, there’s nothing “atavistic” here.

 It’s also not as though we don’t understand some of these things as well.
 The Warburg effect is associated with the PKM2 isoform of a key enzyme in glycolysis, pyruvate dehydrogenase.
 Attempts to use inhibitors of aerobic glycolysis in the clinic or other drugs that target the Warburg effect have not been dramatically successful.

-Although PZ did a fine job deconstructing this nonsense, but, being a cancer physician, I found one part that really stood out to me:
+Although PZ did a fine job deconstructing this nonsense, being a cancer physician, I found one part that really stood out to me:

 Davies thinks the moneyed and narrow focus on targeted therapeutics is misguided.
 These new drugs tend to focus on attacking cancer’s strengths rather than its weaknesses; its muscle rather than its Achilles’ heel.
 For example, a medication might be designed to stop the abnormal protein that is allowing a cell to divide without stopping.